Glossary

 ✦

-I do not do any realism.
-At all.
+I don’t do any realism.
+You don’t want me to — I’m not good at it!
 I will refer you elsewhere.

 I like to call my style “stylized”, but you might have heard me use the term “illustrative” before.